zopefoundation/zope.preference/src/zope/preference/README.rst

   >>> settings.Folder.sortedBy
   'size'

+Because the ``ZMISettings.Folder`` was declared as a preference category, the default implementation is too:

+  >>> interfaces.IPreferenceCategory.providedBy(defaultFolder)
+  True

 The default preference providers also implicitly acquire default values from parent sites.
 So if we make `folder1` a site and set it as the active site